turquoise-hexagon/cherry/README.md

 ```
 $ ./make.sh
-$ mv *.pcf /path/to/cherry-font/out # must be a directory scanned by fontconfig
+$ mv *.otb /path/to/cherry-font/out # must be a directory scanned by fontconfig
 $ fc-cache -fv
 ```